As CodeFloe has a strong focus on automation of any sort itself, providing sophisticated CI/CD solutions to its users is a must.

 Use the following settings in the agent config:

-for which you created the agent token in the Crow UI.
+You can set additional CROW_AGENT_LABELS.
+By default, the agent will be restricted to the Crow org_id for which you created the agent token in the Crow UI.

 Actions

 There's an existing guide in the Codeberg Documentation which can be followed to add a self-hosted runner for Actions.
-Just make sure to use https://codefloe.com
+Make sure to use https://codefloe.com as the argument for the --instance flag.

 Tip

-Besides the deployment methods listed in Codeberg's documentation, there is also an Ansible role forgejo_runner
+Besides the deployment methods listed in Codeberg's documentation, there is also an Ansible role forgejo_runner in the devxy.cicd collection, which is used to deploy the hosted runner on CodeFloe.

 -